 WestCAT’s policies prohibit discrimination against any person because of race, color, sex or national origin, in the award or performance of any contract subject to the requirements of 49 CFR Part 26.

 WestCAT requires its employees, agents and contractors to adhere to the provisions of this Program.
-WestCAT delegated Robert Thompson as the DBE Liaison Officer (DBELO).
+WestCAT delegated Mike Furnary as the DBE Liaison Officer (DBELO).
 In that capacity, the DBELO is responsible for implementing all aspects of the DBE program.

 WestCAT in its financial assistance agreements with the Department of Transportation accorded the implementation of the DBE program the same priority as compliance with all other legal obligations incurred.
 WestCAT disseminated this policy statement to the WestCAT Board of Directors,

 WestCAT’s staff and all of the components of our organization.
 We have distributed this statement to DBE and non-DBE business communities that perform work or are interested in performing work for us on DOT-assisted contracts.
 The complete DBE Program and overall annual DBE goal analysis are available for review at the WestCAT office: